imaxs/EasyJection/README.md

   * Context Aware Injection Support *(dependencies can be automatically injected using the components contained in the child and parents)*

 ## 💡 Motivation ##
+Allow references to high-level objects (typically managers or services) at a single entry point without using singletons or spaghetti serialization, or endless constructor parameters.

 Usually, when developing a project in Unity, it's often necessary for one system of the game object to reference another.
 For example, a game object needs a reference to a movement component.
 It might look like below:

 ```csharp